Danmook/danmook.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Large-scale Machine Learning
+  - Machine Learning
   - High Performance Computing
   - Artificial General Intelligence

 # Education to show in About widget
 education:
   courses:
-    - course: Ph.D. in Intelligent System Engineering
+    - course: Ph.D. in Computer Engineering
       institution: Indiana University Bloomington
       year: 2024 -
     # - course: MEng in Artificial Intelligence